 Field parameter data will be collected with an YSI 556 meter.
 Previously, only certified level 3 monitors were permitted to use the YSI meter.
-Now with the assistance of the Big Sky Watershed Corps member during sampling events, all volunteers will have an opportunity to use the YSI meter.
-If the Watershed Corps member cannot be present nor can a level 3 volunteer, Oakton handheld meters will be used to collect field parameters.
+Now with the assistance of the Field Technician during sampling events, all volunteers will have an opportunity to use the YSI meter.
+If the field technician cannot be present nor can a level 3 volunteer, Oakton handheld meters will be used to collect field parameters.
 All meters will be calibrated according to manufacturer instructions on the same day before sampling occurs and calibration logs will be kept for each meter.